Looking for support for your finance function? Book a time with an expert.

 Benefits of Higher Leverage:

-• Enhanced growth capacity without diluting ownership
+• Increased growth potential without diluting ownership

-• Potential for higher return on equity
+• Higher potential for return on equity

 Risks of Higher Leverage:

-• Higher interest expenses are reducing net profitability
+• Increased interest expenses lower net profitability

-• Reduced financial flexibility for unexpected opportunities
+• Limitations of financial flexibility for unexpected opportunities

 Low Leverage: